Group completions and the homotopical monadicity theorem: Composite adjunctions and the multiplicative theory

 The example $(\bR\bC\bL,\bR \bJ_0, \bL)$ in $\sV$ derived from a given $(\bC,\bJ_0)$ in $\sT$ is always present, and other examples and applications are known in the categories of operators context.
 Examples that give applications in the orbital presheaves context are work in progress.
 Given the data in \autoref{ass9}, the diagram \autoref{adj9} embeds into the following diagram, which is a multiplicative version of the general composite adjunction diagram of \autoref{adj6}.
 As there, here and below we use dotted arrows when the indicated left adjoint does not necessarily exist, but the context makes sense nevertheless.

-As in \autoref{formalMT3}, our assumptions imply that the arrows $\bR$ are obtained by specialization of their underlying non-multiplicative arrows $\bR$.
+{As in \autoref{formalMT3}, our assumptions imply that the arrows $\bR$ are obtained by specialization of their underlying non-multiplicative arrows $\bR$.
 We have assumed that we have the solid arrow adjunction $(\bL,\bR)$ at the top.
 As in the original additive composite adjunction context, the dotted arrow $\bL$ may or may not exist, but the functor $(\SI\bL)_{\bD}$ always exists nonetheless, by application of \autoref{keyadj}.

-From here, just as in \autoref{RingThy} in the context of \autoref{ass1}, the answer to the multiplicative analog of Question \ref{Quest} is almost exactly the same as is discussed in the underlying additive theory in \autoref{ABCDEF}.
-In fact, our Assumptions are essentially all satisfied when they are satisfied by the underlying additive structures.
-Weak equivalences and connectivity (Assumptions \ref{ass8} and \ref{ass3}) are defined by reference to the underlying categories ($\sT$, $\sS$, $\sV$).
+From here, just as in \autoref{RingThy} in the context of \autoref{ass1}, the answer to the multiplicative analog of Question \ref{Quest} is almost the same as is discussed in the underlying additive theory in \autoref{ABCDEF}.
+Our Assumptions are essentially all satisfied when they are satisfied by the underlying additive structures.
+Weak equivalences are defined by forgetting to the underlying categories ($\sT$, $\sS$, $\sV$).

-Group completion \autoref{ass4} (alias ring completion here) and the approximation theorem (\autoref{ass5}) are seen in the underlying additive theory. \autoref{ass12} requires that realization in the underlying categories carries over to give realization in the new ground categories ($\bJ_0[\sT]$, $\bJ_0[\sS]$, $\bK_0[\sV]$), and then most of its required properties (i)-(vii) fall out from their being satisfied in the underlying additive context.
-Only (vi), that $\ga$ preserves the underlying multiplicative structure, requires any real verification beyond the additive verifications.
-When these Assumptions hold, Theorems \ref{recprincom} and \ref{adjequivcom} hold with $\sV$ replaced by $\bK_0[\sV]$ and $\sS$ replaced by $\bJ_0[\sS]$.
+Group completion \autoref{ass4} (alias ring completion here) and the approximation theorem (\autoref{ass5}) are seen in the underlying additive theory.
+Assumptions \ref{ass7} and \ref{ass8} require that realization in the underlying categories carries over to give realization in the new ground categories ($\bJ_0[\sT]$, $\bJ_0[\sS]$, $\bK_0[\sV]$), and then most of their required properties fall out from their being satisfied in the underlying additive context.
+When these Assumptions hold, Theorems \ref{recprincom} and \ref{adjequivcom} hold with $\sV$ replaced by $\bK_0[\sV]$ and $\sS$ replaced by $\bJ_0[\sS]$. }

 \begin{thm} There is a functor $\mathrm{Bar} \colon \bD\big[\bK_0[\sV]\big] \rtarr \bD\big[\bK_0[\sV]\big]$, written $Y\mapsto \overline{Y}$, and a natural equivalence $\ze\colon \overline{Y} \rtarr Y$ given by a map of $(\bD,\bK_0)$-algebras.
 If $Y$ is special, the unit $\et_{\bD}\colon \overline{Y} \rtarr (\bR\OM)_{\bD} (\SI\bL)_{\bD} \overline{Y}$ is a ring completion and is therefore an equivalence if $Y$ is ringlike.\end{thm}